 the facades are clad in thermacork shiplap panels, with no visible fasteners. this is a natural renewable material that has high insulating value, and a beautiful bark-like color that blends in wonderfully with the evergreen pear tree on the parkway out front and the surrounding trees on isabel street and the hillside.

 the interior configuration of rooms and entrances is organized to enhance visual connection to the street and front yard. the interior aesthetic celebrates a high level of craftsmanship and structure as ornament with new exposed structural select plywood decking and roof rafters - a nod to southern california's craftsman legacy and sawtooth industrial building typology. the walls are a lime plaster to give a high performance, natural warmth to the interior, and does not require paint. the floors were cut from a local felled shamel ash that was salvaged and milled by angel city lumber. the kitchen countertops were custom concrete with exposed river rock aggregate salvaged from the nearby los angeles river.
 17' tall, single story, 721sf residence with 192sf garage on a 1,674sf lot.

 the project was conceived and designed together with Michael Tessler of Responsive Homes, the owner of the home.

-engineering for the project was completed by Mark Ficinski.
+structural engineering for the project by Mark Ficinski.

 original renderings for community design approval